GauravYS/DeClEx/README.md

  ### Backend
  We have created 3 different APIs,
 1. /analyse - this API is used to get basic info like predicted class and the probabilities.
-2. /complete_analysis -  this API performs all the setps involved in a segmentaion of lime and shap values and responds with path those images.
+2. /complete_analysis -  this API performs all the setps involved in segmentaion of lime and shap values and responds with respective paths.
 3. /images - this API will return the image, for this file: "" in a json body will contain the path provided by above api to get the images from the server.
 Examples:
 ```